oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-python.md

 <div class="language-bash highlighter-rouge"><div class="highlight"><pre class="highlight"><code id="output-6"></code></pre></div></div>

 #### With Salt and Pepper
-I mentioned “pepper” above, which adds another layer of entropy and length to your password before hashing.
+I mentioned "pepper" above, which adds another layer of entropy and length to your password before hashing.
 Typically, pepper is stored on your server, independent of your database.
 Something like an environment variable is common:

 <textarea id="editor-7" class="live-code">import hashlib
 import secrets